parallel-rust-cpp/shortcut-comparison/README.md

 Version | Description
 --- | ---
-`v0_baseline` | Straightforward solution with 3 for-loops and no preprocessing `v1_linear_reading` | Copy input and create its transpose, enabling a linear memory access pattern `v2_instr_level_parallelism` | Break instruction dependency chains for improved CPU instruction throughput `v3_simd` | Use vector registers and SIMD instructions explicitly for reducing the amount of required CPU instructions `v4_register_reuse` | Read vectors in blocks of 6 and do 9+9 arithmetic operations for an improved operations per memory access ratio
+`v0_baseline` | Straightforward solution without preprocessing
+`v1_linear_reading` | Create a copy of the input and store its transpose in row-major order, enabling a linear memory access pattern
+`v2_instr_level_parallelism` | Break instruction dependency chains, increasing the instruction throughput `v3_simd` | Use vector registers and SIMD instructions explicitly, reducing the amount of required instructions `v4_register_reuse` | Read vectors in blocks of 6 and do 9+9 arithmetic operations for each block, improving the ratio of operations per memory access
-`v5_more_register_reuse` | Reorder the vector representation of the input from horizontal to vertical.
-Read the vertical vector data in pairs and do 8+8 arithmetic operations, improving the ratio of operations per memory access even further
+`v5_more_register_reuse` | Reorder the representation of input by packing SIMD vectors vertically, instead of horizontally.
+Read the vertically ordered data in vector pairs and do 8+8 arithmetic operations, further improving the ratio of operations per memory access
-`v6_prefetching` | Add software prefetching hints for improving memory throughput `v7_cache_reuse` | (multi-core not implemented) Add [Z-order curve](https://en.wikipedia.org/wiki/Z-order_curve) memory access pattern for improving cache reuse
+`v6_prefetching` | Add prefetch hint instructions, saturating vacant CPU execution ports `v7_cache_reuse` | (multi-core not implemented) Add [Z-order curve](https://en.wikipedia.org/wiki/Z-order_curve) memory access pattern, improving data locality from cache reuse

 ## Requirements

+This project has been tested only on a 64-bit x86 platform.

 This project provides 3 scripts for building, benchmarking and testing the project.
 These scripts assume the following executables are available on your path: